Things your employer can't do

 - Applying to work in the armed forces or police

-- Applying for or continuing a job where your bleeding disorder is likely to have a fundamental impact on your ability to do your work or may pose a risk to occupational health and safety.
+- Applying for or continuing a job where your bleeding disorder is likely to have a fundamental impact on your ability to do your work or may pose a risk to occupational health and safety for you or others.

 In these cases, employers can lawfully discriminate on the basis of your bleeding disorder.